 * As you travel with other people by boat, they will share many interesting things and tips about the area.
 A good way to get local insight.

 * The longest route of tourist boat is from Alleppey to Kollam.
 It is time-consuming but good for onetime experience.

 * The boats are bigger and double story, so quite stable.
-You can move inside the boat as you like on upper deck or lower deck.
-Seats are on first come first serve basis.
+You can move inside the boat as you like on the upper deck or lower deck.
+Seats are on a first come first serve basis.

 * You can carry your luggage in these boats free of cost.

 * There is a toilet on the boat.